Calculator brokers Canada

 Canada

-Every major broker available to Canadian investors, ranked by real all-in cost for your exact contribution size and cadence.
+Six major brokers available to Canadian investors, ranked by real all-in cost for your exact contribution size and cadence.
 Select your current broker from the dropdown to highlight it in results, then see the full comparison update live.

 Broker total cost calculator hero banner showing a tool that estimates all-in broker costs from trading commissions, FX markup, platform or custody fees, and bid-ask spread costs, with input fields on the left and a results panel on the right summarizing each cost component and the total annual cost for canadians investors